SyracuseUniversity/preprint-bot/README.md

 3. **Summarization**: Generates an additional AI-based summary for each new paper
 4. **Embed**: Uses Transformer models to convert the abstracts and section texts of all papers into numerical vectors (embeddings)
 5. **Match**: Compares the vectors from the user's papers against the new preprints to calculate a similarity score
-6. **Rank & Save**: Filters out matchers below a certain threshold and saves the final, ranked list.
+6. **Rank & Save**: Filters out matches below a certain threshold and saves the final, ranked list.
 7. **Email**(under development): Reads the ranked list and sends the report to a specified user email

 ## Setup & Installation